sudhanshuss/log-analysis/README.md

 * Need to run with python 3.5.3 version.
 * Need to run with postgres 9.6 version.
-* Need psycopg2
+* Need psycopg2.
-* Need to run agains "news" schema.
+* Need to run against "news" schema.
 * Need to create below views :
   1. CREATE VIEW articles_by_views AS SELECT title, COUNT(log.id) AS views FROM articles, log WHERE log.path = CONCAT('/article/',slug) GROUP BY title ORDER BY views desc;